iotJumpway/RPI-Examples/_DOCS/2-Installing-OpenCV-3-2-0.md

 ![TechBubble IoT JumpWay Docs](../images/main/Raspberry-Pi-Documentation.png)

+#WARNING: This issue seems to be unstable with the Raspberry Pi, please feel to try it but at this moment it seems best to stick with 3.1.0

 ## Introduction

 The following information will help you install the latest version of OpenCV, 3.2.0, on your Raspberry Pi.
 This installation includes the additional modules required for facial identification.